Events

 Join us bright and early for a chance to discover the birds of Abney Park.
 Image: Jack Ferris

-One Jazz Presents Afternoon Jazz At The Chapel: Acclaimed trumpeter Jay Phelps celebrates the vast repertoire and incredible and enduring impact of Jazz’s most enduring star - Miles Davis.
+12.30pm show: One Jazz Presents Afternoon Jazz At The Chapel: Acclaimed trumpeter Jay Phelps celebrates the vast repertoire and incredible and enduring impact of Jazz’s most enduring star - Miles Davis.
 A Miles at 100 celebration in the beautiful and intimate surrounds of the Abney Chapel.
+Another show at 2pm.

-One Jazz Presents Afternoon Jazz At The Chapel: Acclaimed trumpeter Jay Phelps celebrates the vast repertoire and incredible and enduring impact of Jazz’s most enduring star - Miles Davis.
+2pm show: One Jazz Presents Afternoon Jazz At The Chapel: Acclaimed trumpeter Jay Phelps celebrates the vast repertoire and incredible and enduring impact of Jazz’s most enduring star - Miles Davis.
 A Miles at 100 celebration in the beautiful and intimate surrounds of the Abney Chapel.
+Another show at 12.30pm.

 You can access recordings of our previous online talks here.
 If you are able to visit the park in person, why not take one of our self-guided walking tours.